Oratoire du Louvre: Neoclassical additions (1741-1750)

 Construction of the unfinished church finally resumed 1741 under architect Pierre Caqué.
 He completed the last two traveres of the nave, built the Neoclassical facade on rue Saint-Honoré (1744-1746) and then redesigned the interior with a balance of the earlier Baroque architecture and the new neo-classical style.
 He commissioned classical sculptures from Claude-Clair Francin and Nicolas-Sebastien Adam to decorate the facade.
 In 1747 he finished the main altar and the baldequin.
 The interior was completed in 1748, and was consecrated in 1750.

 Revolutionary meeting hall and Bank of France (1792 to 1811)

-In 1792, during the French Revolution, the Revolutionary government formally abolished all religious orders, including the congregation of the Oratory. the church was closed, and was turned into a meeting place the for the national academy of medicine, and also to store sets for the Paris Opera and the Comedie-Francaise.
+In 1792, during the French Revolution, the Revolutionary government formally abolished all religious orders, including the congregation of the Oratory. the church was closed, and was turned into a meeting place for the national academy of medicine, and also to store sets for the Paris Opera and the Comedie-Francaise.
 In 1793, as the Revolution became more radical and anti-clerical, the church was ransacked, the statues and architecture mutilated, and the chapels emptied of their art.
 Fortunately twenty-nine paintings from the church were sent for safekeeping to the Museum of French Monuments.
 As the Revolution came to an end, in 1800 the newly-created Bank of France was installed in the empty church building.